 What followed showed the profound impact of this wonky debate.
 After Trump’s rule took effect, the U.S. Army Corps of Engineers found the Clean Water Act didn’t apply to three-quarters of more than 40,000 water features it assessed.
 In Arizona and New Mexico, just four streams were covered out of more than 1,500.
 The EPA identified hundreds of projects that would’ve required a permit before but no longer did, including new runways at a Kansas airport, a large Tennessee warehouse, and thousands of California homes.
 On this evidence, a judge tossed out Trump’s rule in August, putting pre-Obama regulations in effect for now.
 The EPA last week formalized that policy with a proposal to scrap the Trump rule and revert to the pre-2015 regulations until the administration proposes a new definition.

 Environmentalists hope the move halts damaging projects yet to go forward.
-Under Trump’s rule, for example, the Army Corps found a proposed mine, three miles from Georgia’s Okefenokee National Wildlife Refuge, no longer needed a permit because wetlands on the site aren’t physically connected to the protected swamp.
+Under Trump’s rule, for example, the Army Corps found a proposed mine, three miles from Georgia’s Okefenokee National Wildlife Refuge, no longer needed a permit because wetlands on the site aren’t physically connected to the swamp or other protected waters.
 Now advocates want the Corps to reverse that decision, citing risk of irreparable harm to the swamp, home to endangered Red-cockaded Woodpeckers and threatened Wood Storks.

 The ongoing uncertainty hurts both the environment and business, which is why the Biden administration aims to craft “an enduring definition of WOTUS”—one that EPA Administrator Michael Regan indicates won’t be as far-reaching as Obama’s.
 Watersheds, however, are complex.
 Drawing a boundary on them is a subjective act in balancing scientific integrity and legal clarity, says attorney John Kolanz, who represents regulated businesses.
 “No matter where you draw it, somebody’s going to be upset,” he says.
 “It isn’t really rocket science, but it is complicated politics.”